ArthurNvs/ArthurNvS/README.md

-### Arthur Neves Monteiro
+### Arthur Neves Monteiro (Games)

 Hello!
-As you can see I'm an **ex professional software developer** that really appreciate good coding practices.
+As you can see I'm a **professional software developer** that really appreciate good coding practices.

-I've been officially in the industry from 2019 to 2024, always doing my best to find creative and simple solutions for any complex problems.
+I've been officially in the industry from 2019 to 2024, always doing my best to find creative and simple solutions.
-My last developer job was as a Java backend developer in a very dynamic and complex project at British Telecom, but I also worked at iHeartMedia and other brazilian companies.
+I worked in the industry as a Java backend developer in very dynamic and complex projects at British Telecom, iHeartMedia and some other brazilian companies.

-**I'm now on the path of game development.** And I believe that one day I'll be able to help people through art, knowledge, and technology.
+I'll be now coding on my own, **following the path of game development.** And I believe that one day I'll be able to help people through art, knowledge, and technology.
 #